 Studies continually indicate that students living in households at or below the poverty line are at a greater risk of academic failure than their peers who live in households above the poverty line, as noted in Eric Jensen's Teaching with Poverty in Mind.
-Middle school is the period of time in a child's life critical to social, emotional and academic development necessary to prepare capable and confident students relentlessly pursuing higher education.
+High school is the period of time in a child's life critical to social, emotional and academic development necessary to prepare capable and confident students relentlessly pursuing higher education.
 In turn, Bright Star Schools is committed to increasing access to resources and opportunities for our students.

-To achieve this, RKMS will provide a rigorous academic program, tools for good decision-making and a culture of accountability, scaffolding and creativity.
+To achieve this, RKHS will provide a rigorous academic program, tools for good decision-making and a culture of accountability, scaffolding and creativity.
 The program is designed to address the following:

 - 1. To create a small school community with a focus on college prep and character education to address the unique challenges in the local community. - 2.
-To create a successful and contiguous TK -12 programmatic option for students and families in this community.
+To create a successful and contiguous TK -12 programmatic option for students and families in this community - 3.
+To partner with the LAUSD schools in our local community to raise our collective educational excellence, especially relative to high school graduation rates as well as familiarity & access to the college application, acceptance and matriculation processes.